DcCoy/detectSCV/detectSCV_readme.txt

 	- adding additional rows will add additional thresholds
 	- example: [0 700 65; 700 inf 105] rejects profiles with a 65dbar gap in data
 		   between 0 - 700 dbar and a 105dbar gap from 700 dbar to max depth
-- settings.().deep    = casts must have data below this pressure
+- settings.().deep    = casts must have data below this pressure level
-- settings.().shallow = casts must have data above this pressure
+- settings.().shallow = casts must have data above this pressure level
 - settings.().depths  = casts must have this many depths with good data
 ------------------------------------------------------
 -                Processing                          -